statisticsnorway/microdata-validator/docs/README.md

     ]
 }
 ```
 We expect all values in this dataset to be either "1" or "2", as this dataset only considers "Male" or "Female".
 But we also expect a code "0" to be present in the dataset, where it represents "Unknown".
 A row with "0" as measure is therefore not considered invalid.
-A value domain with a code list like this is what we would call an __enumarated value domain.
+A value domain with a code list like this is what we would call an __enumerated value domain.

 ### UNIT TYPE